firmanekXD/firmanekXD/README.md

 - 👋 Hi, I’m @firmanekXD
 - 👀 I’m interested in Young Leosia Bogini
 - 🌱 I’m currently learning how to use your mom and Web-Dev
-- 💞️ I’m looking to collaborate on Leokadia
+- 💞️ I’m looking to collaborate with Leokadia
 - 📫 How to reach me Intercity
 <!---
 firmanekXD/firmanekXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.